 The Stoned Theory Of My Own Destruction is an adult picaresque story that immediately plunges the reader into the dark, seamy side of life for twenty-nine-year-old Ray, whose troubles with hallucinogens and struggles with schizophrenia lead him down a crazy path where he must deal with his dysfunctional family and reality.
-I'm excited to say I'm publishing my first book next year.
+This book will be published and available in November 2022.

 “I think you've got something really interesting here.
 The drug-addled stream-of-consciousness viewpoint is ambitious, but when it works it's very effective -- almost visceral.”